 The Governance Committee, with recommendations and analysis from the advisory committees, ISAC, and ED, will consider and evaluate the information collected from the monitoring and research studies.
 This evaluation may involve scientific advisors, peer review of data and reports, and statistical and trend analysis of data collected over the length of the Program.
 The evaluation will also involve a comparison with data contained in the Baseline Document when appropriate (see "Use of Baseline" below).
 In addition, existing models, updated models, and new models will be available for use in analyzing data.
 For example, the response of Program lands to management will initially be evaluated against predicted habitat needs defined by the FWS whooping crane model.
-As new data on whooping crane habitat use is acquired the model will be evaluated and updated once by the USGS, but further updates may be warranted after further data collection (Farmer et al. 2005).
-Thus, management for whooping cranes may initially be evaluated or new model.
+As new data on whooping crane habitat use is acquired the model will be evaluated and modified as appropriate or a new model developed.
+The model was recently reviewed and updated once by the USGS, but further updates may be warranted after further data collection (Farmer et al. 2005).
+Thus, management for whooping cranes may initially be evaluated based on the existing whooping crane model while future predictions and evaluations would be made using an updated or new model.

 In the scientific method for determining the effect of a management action, traditionally a null hypothesis will be adopted as the model that must be rejected in order to infer that an indicator has changed or that a cause-and-effect relationship exists.
 Normally, the null hypothesis would be the hypothesis that there is no difference in the value of an indicator between reference areas and assessment areas or that there is a zero correlation between two indicators along their gradients.
 Scientists often are concerned with the statistical power of an experiment, that is, the probability of rejecting a null hypothesis when it is false.
 In the case of Program monitoring, the null hypothesis will usually be that there is no impact to parameters such as sandbar elevation, channel width, or species use.
 Accepting a "no impact" results when an experiment has low statistical power may give Program administrators and the public a false sense of concern that the Program is ineffective.
-The power of the test to detect an effect is a function of the sample size, the chosen $\alpha$ value, estimates of variance, and the magnitude of the effect.
-The $\alpha$ level of the experiment is usually set by convention, if not by regulation, and the magnitude of the effect in an observational study is certainly not controllable.
+The power of the test to detect an effect is a function of the sample size, the chosen α value, estimates of variance, and the magnitude of the effect.
+The α level of the experiment is usually set by convention, if not by regulation, and the magnitude of the effect in an observational study is certainly not controllable.
 Thus, sample size and estimates of variance usually determine the power of observational studies and give weight to the evidence of an effect.